 Surgical Treatments

-For more severe cases, an ENT specialist may recommend sleep apnea surgery targeting different parts of the upper airway to enhance the patient’s airflow and improve their OSA symptoms.
+For more severe cases, sleep specialist in Singapore may recommend sleep apnea surgery targeting different parts of the upper airway to enhance the patient’s airflow and improve their OSA symptoms:

 - Septoplasty – a minor surgery to straighten a crooked nasal septum.